Hasui Kawase: Style

-Kawase worked almost exclusively on landscape and townscape prints based on sketches and watercolors he made in Tokyo and during travels around Japan.
-However, his prints are not merely meishō (famous places) prints that are typical of earlier ukiyo-e masters such as Hiroshige and Katsushika Hokusai (1760-1849).
-Kawase's prints feature locales that are tranquil and obscure in urbanizing Japan.
+Hasui worked almost exclusively on landscape and townscape prints based on sketches and watercolors he made in Tokyo and during travels around Japan.
+However, his prints are not merely meisho (famous places) prints that are typical of earlier ukiyo-e masters such as Hiroshige and Katsushika Hokusai (1760-1849).
+Hasui's prints feature locales that are tranquil and obscure in urbanizing Japan.

-In 1920 Hasui designed his first falling snow print.
+In 1920, Hasui designed his first falling snow print.
 His snow scenes are among the most original and best of his works.
 He later recalled "In my earlier works there are novel expressions in carving line and forms: the artisans used to complain."
 He said of the relationship between designer and printer:

-Hasui considered himself a realist and employed his training in Western painting in his compositions.
+Hasui considered himself a realist and employed his training in yōga in his compositions.
 Like Hiroshige he made travel and landscape prints, though his subjects were less known locations rendered with naturalistic light, shade, and texture, without the captions and titles that were standard in prints of Hiroshige's age.

-Kawase left a large body of woodblock prints and watercolors: many of the watercolors are linked to the woodblock prints.
+Hasui left a large body of woodblock prints and watercolors: many of the watercolors are linked to the woodblock prints.
 He also produced oil paintings, traditional hanging scrolls and a few byōbu (folding screens).